Cidaas/terraform-provider-cidaas/README.md

 The Scope resource allows to manage scopes in Cidaas system.
 Scopes define the level of access and permissions granted to an application (client).

  Ensure that the below scopes are assigned to the client with the specified `client_id`:

-- cidaas:scopes_read
+* cidaas:scopes_read
-- cidaas:scopes_write
+* cidaas:scopes_write
-- cidaas:scopes_delete
+* cidaas:scopes_delete

-### V2 to V3 Migration:
+### V2 to V3 Migration

 If you are migrating from v2 to v3, please note the following changes in the v3 version:

-- The `locale`, `language`, `title` and `description` attributes have been removed and replaced with a `localized_descriptions` block that supports a scope with multiple locale with better internationalization.
+* The `locale`, `language`, `title` and `description` attributes have been removed and replaced with a `localized_descriptions` block that supports a scope with multiple locale with better internationalization.
 Earlier only one locale was supported by the terraform plugin.
-- `localized_descriptions` is a list of objects, each containing:
+* `localized_descriptions` is a list of objects, each containing:
-  - locale
+  * locale
-  - title
+  * title
-  - description
+  * description
-- The `language` attribute is no longer required.
+* The `language` attribute is no longer required.
 The provider computes and assigns the language based on the `locale` provided.

-## old configuration:
+## old configuration

 ```terraform
 resource "scope" "sample" {
   locale                = "en-US"